 - What are you learning?
 What do you want to learn?

 - What could cause you to leave us?

 - What can I do to make your job better?

-These questions are proven to get conversations started and can help management gain insight on what they can do to make the workplace enjoyable and efficient for everyone.
+These questions are proven to get conversations started and can help leaders gain insight on what they can do to make the workplace enjoyable, productive, and successful for everyone.

 While these five considerations are not the only tools that can be used to enhance the performance review process, they ensure that employees feel heard and valued.